Last updated: July 18, 2023

 - Increase pace and scale of forest treatments to reduce forest fuels through prescribed burning and restorative thinning

 - Increase efficiency through partnerships aimed at policy changes that allow for more swift action

 For more information and resources about emerging threats to giant sequoias, visit the Giant Sequoia Lands Coaltion web page.

 ReferencesStephenson, N. and. and C. Brigham.
-Draft In Press.
+2021.
 Preliminary estimates of sequoia mortality in the 2020 Castle Fire (web article).
-National Park Service Natural Resource Report series.

 Stephenson, N. L. 2000.
 Estimated ages of some large giant sequoias: General Sherman keeps getting younger.
 Madroño 47, no. 1 (2000): 61-67.

 Stephenson et al. in prep.
 Giant sequoias [apparently] killed by novel interactions of extreme drought, recent fire, and bark beetle.